Wesley Uniting Church, Toowoomba: Second Wesleyan Methodist Church

-Architecture, Engineering and Building Journal indicates that Cook and Kerrison, architects to the Methodist church, called tenders for the additions of a wall and porch to the church, however it is thought that this work was actually to be carried out on the adjacent school hall.
+The Architecture, Engineering and Building Journal indicated that Cook and Kerrison, architects to the Methodist church, called tenders for the additions of a wall and porch to the church, however it is thought that this work was actually to be carried out on the adjacent school hall.

+Formation of the Uniting Church in Australia

 In 1977 when the Uniting Church was officially formed by the amalgamation of Methodist, Presbyterian and Congregational Churches, the Neil Street Wesleyan Methodist Church became a Uniting Church known as the Wesley Uniting Church.
 At that time the land was divested from the, then defunct, Methodist Church to become the property of the Uniting Church.

-In 1998, the church was incorporated with its neighbouring building, the Empire Theatre, where it serves as a function room connected by a glass walkway.
+In 1998, the former church was incorporated with its neighbouring building, the Empire Theatre, where it serves as a function room connected by a glass walkway.